ISL clubs to include two developmental players in matchday squad | Goal.com

 In a welcome move to improve the quality of Indian players in the league, ISL has altered its player guidelines to ensure that there must be two, and not one developmental player (born on or after January 1, 2000) in each club's 18-member matchday squads.

-As reported earlier, the 2020-21 season of the ISL will see a mandatory Asian player take the field for clubs.
+As reported earlier, the 2020-21 season of the ISL will see a mandatory Asian player in their squads.
 The clubs will be allowed to sign a minimum of five and a maximum of seven foreign players in a squad that can have as many as 35 players.
 There can also be a maximum of 30 and a minimum of 18 Indian players in a squad next season.
 For comparison, clubs were only allowed to sign at most 18 Indian players in the fourth season of ISL.

 While the clubs will have to follow a four foreign player rule in the starting XI from the 2021-22 season, the upcoming season will give all clubs the option to sign a maximum of seven and a minimum of five foreign players.
 The minor and gradual changes in ISL's policies can be looked at as a step in the right direction, given the need to develop Indian players in all positions in order to improve the competitivenes of the Indian players.